chenhao392/single_cell_analysis_demo/README.md

 ``multiVI_integration.ipynb``
 >This notebook takes in the mentioned 10x MTX folder/files, organizes them into a multiome anndata structure and trains a MultiVI model.

+### Joint modeling single cell ATAC-seq and RNA-seq using MultiVI and annotate cell type via scANVI
+``multiVI_integration_colab.ipynb``
+>This notebook is an extension of the multiVI integration analysis above, where the full RNA-seq and ACAC-seq datasets are integrated using google Colab GPU.
+And the cell types are annotated using scANVI, a semi-supervised variational inference method.